atlassian/react-beautiful-dnd/docs/guides/screen-reader.md

 ## How to control announcements

-The `announce` function is provided to each of the `DragDropContext > Responder` functions and can be used to deliver your own screen reader messages.
+The `announce` function is provided to each of the `<DragDropContext /> > Responder` functions and can be used to deliver your own screen reader messages.
 Messages will be immediately read out.
 It's important to deliver messages immediately, so your users have a fast and responsive experience.

 If you attempt to hold onto the `announce` function and call it later, it won't work and will just print a warning to the console.
 If you try to call announce twice for the same event, only the first will be read by the screen reader with subsequent calls to announce being ignored and a warning printed.